Runes are no longer in general use but retain their mystic, magical, even sinister reputation.

 Now meet ALGIZ, also known as ELHAZ, the mighty Elk.
 See the antlers, like arms raised to heaven.

-Algiz/Elhaz is a powerful rune of all-round general protection.
+Algiz/Elhaz is a powerful rune of all-around general protection.
 Norse warriors painted this rune on their shields.
 Nowadays, some carry this rune; Algiz (pronounced Al-jeez) Elhaz is pronounced El-hazzz.

 And that is simple rune magic.